zkat/talks/2015-11-nodefest/slides.md

 ### es6 modules

-So maybe some of you have heard of the new EcmaScript standards -- ES6, ES2015, and such?
+So the standards committee is working on a new module system for Javascript.

 Covered in those standards is a new module system with interesting static semantics.

+Officially, npm considers the es6 efforts to be the future of module system for the Javascript world.

-We're very interested in seeing the new module system develop, and we want to do our best to support the community in adopting it and migrating over.
+We're very interested in seeing this new module system develop, and we want to do our best to support the community in adopting it and migrating over.

-Unfortunately, it's still too early for us to act: the module loader isn't standardised yet.
+Unfortunately, it's still too early for us to act: the module loader isn’t standardised yet.
 Understanding how installation and loading should work for a system like this is critically important for us.
 Without that, we can only sit and wait, and continue paying attention to the conversation.

-Someday, though, we'll have full-fledged ES6 modules!
+Someday, though, we’re sure we'll have full-fledged ES6 modules, whatever those end up looking like.

 ### World domination